An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Discussion

 The fourth hypothesis (H4) suggests that emotions felt by users will be less dominant in VR compared to FS displays.
-Our experimental data backs this hypothesis; the dominance of emotions has been found to be lesser in VR gameplay (Mdn: 2.00 (1.00 - 3.00)) than in FS gameplay (Mdn: 3.00 (2.00 - 4.00)).
-This difference was significant, as indicated by the Wilcoxon signed-rank test (W(33) = 88.0, p-value = 0.02, Cliff's delta = 0.54).
+Our experimental data backs this hypothesis; the dominance of emotions has been found to be lesser in VR gameplay (Median: 2.00 IQR: (1.00 - 3.00)) than in FS gameplay (Median: 3.00 IQR: (2.00 - 4.00)).
+This difference was significant, as indicated by the Wilcoxon signed-rank test (W(33) = 88.0, p-value = 0.02, r = 0.40).
 It is possible that this effect was due to the fact that many participants were new to VR and had little to no experience with it while they were familiar with using FS monitors.
 This lack of experience may have led to a decrease in emotional dominance in the unfamiliar VR environment.

 According to our fifth hypothesis (H5), the participants should experience a higher level of arousal while in VR compared to being in a FS environment.
-Our study observed an increased SCR (VR Mdn: 0.45 (-0.03-3.54); FS Mdn: 0.02 (0-1.68)); the difference was not statistically significant.
-However, we did observe a statistically significant increase in the participants' arousal levels when playing in VR (Mdn: 4.00 (3.00-4.00)) compared to FS (Mdn: 3.00 (2.00-4.00)) (W(33) = 66.5, p-value = 0.007, Cliff's delta = 0.25).
+Our study observed an increased SCL (VR Median: 1.17 IQR: (0.40-3.51); FS Median: 0.99 IQR: (0.31-3.28)); the difference was not statistically significant.
+However, we did observe a statistically significant increase in the participants' arousal levels when playing in VR (Median: 4.00 IQR: (3.00-4.00)) compared to FS (Median: 3.00 IQR: (2.00-4.00)) (W(33) = 66.5, p-value = 0.007, r = 0.04).
 This effect may be partially attributed to the greater immersion, intensity, variability, and dynamic nature of VR experiences.
 We observe similar results with 3D VR eliciting a larger emotional response as compared to 2D VR\cite{estupinan2014can}.

 In line with our sixth hypothesis (H6), we found evidence of a correlation between dominance and arousal as well as dominance and valence.
 This supports previous research that reported a quadratic relationship between arousal and dominance \cite{warriner2013norms}.
 In addition, our results revealed a higher correlation between valence and dominance in VR ($\rho$(33) = 0.34, p = 0.047) compared to FS games ($\rho$(33) = 0.06, p = 0.73).
 We observe a similar trend between arousal and dominance (VR: $\rho$(33) = 0.31, p = 0.07; FS: $\rho$(33) = 0.002, p = 0.98).
 However, there is no correlation between arousal and valence, which might be due to the variance in the gameplay itself, and more research is needed about this effect.